sshikhrakar/Sass-Starter/CONTRIBUTING.md

 # Your First Contribution?

 Unsure where to begin contributing to Sass Starter?
-You can start by looking through the issues.
+You can start by looking through the [issues](https://github.com/sshikhrakar/Sass-Starter/issues).

-Here are a couple of useful links: [pull request](http://makeapullrequest.com/) and [first timer](http://www.firsttimersonly.com/)
+Here are a couple of useful links: [Make a pull request](http://makeapullrequest.com/) and [First timer only](http://www.firsttimersonly.com/)

 Working on your first Pull Request?
 You can learn how from this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).